Ageing: Natural Support

 How to tackle five common age signs

 Nobody is getting any younger.
 But there are some things you can act on that may be putting years on you.
-Here are 5 of the things that can age you as you get older, as well as how to turn back time:
+Here are five of the things that can age you as you get older, as well as how to turn back time:

 Good posture can make you look youthful and take pounds off you, but if you’re slouched, hunched or bent over, you’ll seem years older.
 There are several reasons why bad posture develops – you may have had an injury, for instance, or perhaps you have stiffness in your back, neck, hips or knees that makes you hold yourself awkwardly to reduce the pain.
 Often, however, poor posture is a result of bad habits, so try not to slouch when you sit or stand by keeping your back upright.
-Read more about common posture mistakes and fixes on NHS Choices.
+Read more about common posture mistakes and fixes on NHS.uk.

 When your muscles grow weak and flexible, you don’t just move like an old person, you may also be more likely to have a fall.
 Regular exercise is the best way to keep your body strong and flexible.
 Ask your GP for a referral to your local gym.
 Or try something not too strenuous, like swimming, walking or a local yoga class.

 You can get varicose veins at any age, but they’re more likely to develop as you get older.
 These are veins that have lost their elasticity and become swollen with blood, and according to the NHS one in three adults is affected by them (vii).
 Reduce the symptoms and prevent the onset of varicose veins by wearing support tights.
 Taking up light exercise and keeping your legs raised at the end of the day can also help, as can eating a healthy diet with plenty of fruit and vegetables.